aaltonewmedia/learn.newmedia.dog/content/tutorials/p5-js/remainder.md

 The answer to the second step is the remainder, so 5 % 2 = 1

-## Using modulo with frameCount
+## Using remainder with frameCount

-If we use the modulo operator together with the frameCount, we can setup things that happen every x frames.
+If we use the remainder operator together with the frameCount, we can setup things that happen every x frames.
 For example, let’s say we want to make something happen each second, which should be every 60th frame if the frame rate stays steady.
 In your code you can do:

 ```js
 frameCount % 60